JD0x2e/reading-notes/class-03.md

 # ACP

-- Add
+- Add: Add a file to the repository by using command, 'git add .'
-- Commit
+- Commit: Commit your changes (save) by using command, 'git commit'
-- Push
+- Push: Push your changes onto the branch specfic, 'git push'

+If you need to check your branch then you can use the command, 'git branch'

 These are the 3 stages of workflow, first you add a new file, then you commit (save), then you push it onto the main when you are completely finished.